 Lube up that hole!

 The anus is not naturally lubricated like the vagina.
 Yes, you need to use lots of store-bought lubricants – and it needs to be the right type of lubricant also.
-In a monogamous relationship that doesn’t require a condom… an oil-based lube works excellent.
+In a monogamous relationship that doesn’t require a condom… an oil-based lube works excellently.
 It’s long-lasting, slippery, and does the trick!
 Oil-based lubes do damage to condoms so when using a “raincoat” stick to water-based lubes only.
 They work just well, however, you will find that additional applications may be needed frequently since they tend to dry up.
 Condoms are widely known to prevent STD’s so use common sense for your own safety.
 When you insert something into the anus some minor damage occurs in the delicate tissues along the anal walls.
 The lining of the rectum is very thin and can rip if there is too much stress put on it.
 So the more lube you use – the better, because less damage will occur.
 The minor damage isn’t harmful mind you; the same is true when you brush your teeth.
 Delicate tissues in your mouth are also damaged.
 The point is that more lube equals more fun and safety!